Skip to content

 Green space Minimal Some Some Alameda nearby

 Ocean Village beats Westside for lifestyle.
 Queensway Quay beats it for waterfront charm.
 Midtown beats it for value.
-But none of them beat Westside for sheer convenience if your office is in the financial district.
-That's the whole pitch, and for the right person, it's enough.
+But none of them match Westside for pure proximity to the financial district.
+That is the entire pitch, and for the right person it is a compelling one.

 Who Should Live in Westside (And Who Shouldn't)

-• Professionals working in Europort, especially financial services, insurance, gaming, and legal
+• Professionals working in Europort, particularly financial services, insurance, gaming, and legal

-• Corporate tenants on company leases who want a modern, well-maintained apartment
+• Corporate tenants on company leases who want a modern, well-managed apartment

 • Young professionals who prioritise convenience and modern living over nightlife

-• People who want to walk to work in under five minutes, rain or shine
+• Anyone who wants to walk to work in under five minutes, whatever the weather

-• Anyone who values quiet evenings and doesn't need a buzzing social scene outside their door
+• People who value quiet evenings and do not need a social scene outside their front door

-• Families with children who need green space, playgrounds, and a community feel
+• Families with children who need green space, playgrounds, and a community atmosphere

-• Anyone who wants a vibrant weekend atmosphere with bars, restaurants, and street life
+• Anyone who wants a vibrant weekend scene with bars, restaurants, and street life on the doorstep

-• People who work in the south district or Europa Point area (your commute goes the wrong way)
+• People who work in the south district or Europa Point area, where the commute runs in the opposite direction

-• Renters on a tight budget.
-Midtown and the Upper Town offer better value
+• Renters on a tight budget, where Midtown and the upper town offer noticeably better value per square foot

-• Anyone wanting a traditional Gibraltar neighbourhood with character and history
+• Anyone wanting a traditional Gibraltar neighbourhood with character, history, and a sense of place

 Practical Tips for Renting in Westside

-• Ask about the spec.
-In older buildings like Eurotowers and Atlantic Suites, there's a huge variance between renovated and original apartments.
-A renovated 1-bed at £1,300 can be a better deal than an original-spec 1-bed at £1,100.
+• Ask about the spec before viewing.
+In older buildings there is a substantial variance between renovated and original apartments.
+A renovated unit at a higher monthly rent can represent better overall value than an untouched original at a lower headline price.

-• Negotiate on corporate-vacated units.
-When a corporate tenant moves out, landlords sometimes face a gap.
-If you're a reliable private tenant offering a longer lease, you can sometimes negotiate below the advertised rate.
+• Consider corporate-vacated units.
+When a company tenant moves out, landlords sometimes face a gap before the next tenant arrives.
+A reliable private renter offering a longer lease can sometimes negotiate below the advertised rate in those situations.

-• Parking is essential.
-Most Westside buildings have underground parking, but spaces aren't always included in the rent.
-Clarify this upfront.
-Street parking around Europort during office hours is brutal.
+• Clarify parking upfront, before you sign.
+Most Westside buildings have underground parking, but spaces are not always included in the rent.
+Street parking around Europort during office hours is extremely limited.

 The Bottom Line

-Just don't expect it to feel like home on a Sunday afternoon.
-That's not what Westside does.
+Just do not expect it to feel neighbourly on a Sunday afternoon.
+That is not what Westside is built for.

 Frequently Asked Questions